 If you go to the dentist regularly, you’ve probably had dental x-rays performed on a yearly or bi-annual basis.
 X-rays help to show the dentist several crucial things related to your teeth.
 Not only can they view the density and formation of emerged teeth, but they can also allow the dentist to look under the gumline and see how permanent teeth are developing.
 They are very integral to helping the dentist protect your teeth, but since x-rays involve radiation, how safe is the process?

 As you might have guessed, the answer to that question is “very safe.”
 So safe in fact that x-rays can even be taken in the mouths of women who are pregnant!
 Below, we take an in-depth look at the dental x-ray process and how we work hard to keep you protected throughout the imaging process.

 Understanding Dental Radiation

-Most people know that x-rays involve exposure to radiation, and radiation exposure can be harmful to your health.
-What a lot of people don’t know is that we are exposed to radiation naturally throughout our everyday lives, in very minimal doses.
-Radiation is often measured in millirems, and a million millirems is considered a fatal amount.
-During a dental exam, a patient is usually exposed to between 0.4 and 0.9 millirem of radiation.
+Most people know x-rays involve exposure to radiation, and radiation exposure can be harmful to your health.
+What a lot of people don’t know is, we are exposed to radiation naturally throughout our everyday lives, in very minimal doses.
+Radiation is often measured in millirems, and a million millirems are considered a fatal amount.
+During a dental exam, a patient is usually exposed to between 0.4 and 0.9 millirems of radiation.
 To say that’s far below the dangerous level of radiation exposure is an understatement – it’s practically nothing.

 As you can see, the benefits of dental x-rays far outweigh the potential drawbacks of radiation exposure because such a small amount of radiation is used.
 We’ll still provide patients and pregnant women with a radiation cover during the imaging process because we want to help reduce the amount of lifetime radiation each person is exposed to.